Recycling Old Crypto Miners - Nebra

 # dtoverlay=uart1,txd1_pin=32,rxd1_pin=33,pin_func=7

-sudo raspi-config # Select serial interface -> disable shell serial console -> enable serial hardware
+#sudo raspi-config # Select (3) serial interface -> I6 Serial Port -> disable shell serial console -> enable serial hardware

 sudo nano /etc/default/gpsd